moku-io/rails-options/README.md

 - `config.options.roots` : the directories in which to look for options files.
 You can either add to the existing array with `<<` or assign a new array.
 Default: `['config']`.
 - `config.options.paths` : the `Dir.glob` patterns corresponding to the options files.
 They will be looked for in all the `roots` directories.
 Default: `['options.{yml,yaml}{.enc,}', 'options/**/*.{yml,yaml}{.enc,}']`.
 - `config.options.raise_on_override` : set this to `true` if you want an exception to be raised if any key would be set by multiple files.
 If this is `false` and a "conflict" happens, the behavior is undefined.
+This only applies to files with a different `path/to/file`, not to conflicts between the base and any environment-specific version.
 Default: `false`.